-Hans-Rudolf Meier, Daniela Spiegel (Eds.)
+Hans-Rudolf Meier and Daniela Spiegel (Eds.)

 Kulturreformer.
 Rassenideologe.
 Hochschuldirektor